Stack-Up Tolerance Analysis Example

 Example description

 Two blocks are to be inserted in a pocket, as shown below.
 We would like to understand what is the clearance that we will have between the blocks and the pocket.
-Dimensions and tolerances are provided in the image below
+Dimensions and tolerances are provided in the image.

 Create the vector loop